chapmanb/bcbb/abstracts/bosc_2018_bcbio_validation/chapman_bosc.md

 The goal of this work is to coordinate with the bioinformatics community to build automated variant test suites that run on any platform of choice.
-Regular automated builds: ensure that tools are always functional across platforms, create a historical account of method performance, evaluate new methods, and give reseachers a robust and validated way to run variant analyses to answer difficult biological questions.
+Regular automated builds ensure that tools are always functional across platforms, create a historical account of method performance, evaluate new methods, and give researchers a robust and validated way to run variant analyses to answer difficult biological questions.